ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 And during the talk, you guys mentioned something that you were going to test something based on this, which was very promising, and I would like you to comment on that.

 1:32:52 _Mahault:_
-So Maxwell, he has a really cool paper on the map territory fallacy policy, which I think is part of the answer here.
+So Maxwell, he has a really cool paper on the map territory fallacy fallacy, which I think is part of the answer here.
 And we've also written some.
 So I'll let Maxwell dig into it.
 Probably was.
 Going to be a very fleshed out answer.
 So I'll give a very small answer which he's going to blow out of the water afterwards.

-1:33:14 _Maria:_
-But.

-1:33:17 _Mahault:_
-There are some things we can do to test whether the predictions made by our model actually come to fruition.
+But there are some things we can do to test whether the predictions made by our model actually come to fruition.
 So that's one way to test the empirical validity of a model.
 But to keep in mind a model is just a model.
 And so since you have multiple realizability effectively, what really only matters is whether your model actually has any predictive power.